socalledsound/nu-scripts/week1/03-I-heart-react/w1-v-19-composing with COMPONENTS.md

     }

 [VO]
-And then, inside the Heart component, we can pass it to the props that need it
+And then, inside the Heart component, we can pass it to the components that need it.
+We'll pass the Heart's props down to its children.
+We can rename the prop names as we pass them in, and we can also modify they data if necessary.

+So, our entire Heart component has an x and y position, but you can see that each of the components that make up the pieces will be positioned at slightly different places.

+[SC]

+    const HeartMessage = (props) => {
+        <div style = {{

+        }}>
+    }

+[VO]
+Inside the child components, we simply utilize the data that has been passed in, without any further changes.

+Sometimes these are called 'dumb' components, because they just faithfully